 Anglia Revenues Partnership (ARP) Trading Limited is a Joint Venture Company set up in 2006 with Forest Heath District Council to trade with authorities in revenues and benefits services.
 This arrangement is a legal entity which was conducted under joint control with 50:50 voting rights and financial share of 66:34 between Breckland Council and Forest Heath Council respectively.
-In January 2017 the shareholding of the Company changed and is now structured with an equal shareholding and voting rights between the seven ARP Joint Committee partners; Breckland Council, East Cambridgeshire Council, Forest Heath Council, Fenland Council, St Edmundsbury Council, Suffolk Coastal Council & Waveney Council.
+In January 2017 the shareholding of the Company changed and is now structured with an equal shareholding and voting rights between the five ARP Joint Committee partners; Breckland Council, East Cambridgeshire Council, East Suffolk Council, Fenland Council and West Suffolk Council.
 The company is not currently undertaking any trading activities and was made dormant in 2018-19.
 Copies of ARP Trading Ltd's accounts may be obtained by contacting them at:

-• Breckland House, St Nicholas Street, Thetford IP24 1BT
+Breckland House, St Nicholas Street, Thetford IP24 1BT

 The Anglia Revenues Partnership Joint Committee was set up to deliver the Housing Benefit, Council Tax, and Business Rates services for Breckland Council and Forest Heath District Council.
 East Cambridgeshire District Council joined the partnership on 1 April 2007 and formally joined the Joint Committee in October 2010.
 St Edmundsbury Council joined the new Joint Committee on 1 April 2011.
 Waveney District Council, Fenland District Council and Suffolk Coastal joined the partnership on 1 April 2014.
-The seven authorities hold equal voting rights but shares in costs and surpluses arising from the arrangement are based on an agreed share as part of the Joint Committee agreement.
+Effective from 1 April 2019 Forest Heath and St Edmundsbury joined to form West Suffolk Council and Waveney and Suffolk Coastal joined to form East Suffolk Council.
+The five authorities hold equal voting rights but shares in costs and surpluses arising from the arrangement are based on an agreed share as part of the Joint Committee agreement.
 This share is based on a combination of figures; liability orders, NNDR live properties, Housing Benefit claimants and Council Tax caseloads.
 These levels of work loads are reviewed annually on 1 August each year and updated for the budget set the following year to ensure the costs are based on the levels of work loads each year.